 Traineeships combine paid work and structured training.
 They allow trainees to learn a workplace skill and receive a nationally accredited qualification while earning a wage.

-Traineeships usually last for one to two years and are available in a wide range of careers.
+Traineeships usually last for one to three years and are available in a wide range of careers.
 They may be undertaken in a full or part-time capacity, including if you are still at school.

 What do traineeships include?